 3. Nanbu Bijin (Iwate)

 The Iwate brand Nanbu Bijin is a local sake made with local rice and pure underground water.
 It is sold abroad under the name of Southern Beauty, and has won many awards both in Japan and abroad.
-The most recommended sake in the series is the junmai daiginjo.
+The classic sake in the series is the tokubetsu junmaishu, which has a mellow fruity scent and rich taste of rice.
+However, the most recommended sake in the series is the junmai daiginjo.
 It is an outstanding sake that is served at a five-star hotel in Dubai and in first class on JAL international flights.
 It is a full-bodied sake with a sweet, floral and mellow fragrance.

 4. Urakasumi (Miyagi)

 Urakasumi is one of the popular brands from Miyagi.
 It is an approachable sake that is dry yet has a syrupy texture and is enjoyed by many people overseas.
 As the brewery is in Shiogama, a port town, the sake goes particularly well with seafood.
 It can be enjoyed either cold or warmed up as atsukan.

 No.6 is a junmaishu produced by ARAMASA, a brewery in Akita City, Akita Prefecture.
 The oldest kishu sake yeast was created at ARAMASA, and even today, they use only local rice and no additives, along with the yeast, to make their sake.
 This sake has many fans among sake enthusiasts, who love it for its pleasant aroma and refreshing taste.